MrDecryptDecipher/Gitintellisense/README.md

 ## 🚀 Introduction

-**Gitintellisense** (formerly Nija Diia) is a sophisticated, autonomous AI agent designed to revolutionize how developers interact with open-source repositories.
+**Gitintellisense** is a sophisticated, autonomous AI agent designed to revolutionize how developers interact with open-source repositories.
 It doesn't just scan code; it **understands** it.
 By leveraging advanced machine learning and natural language processing, Gitintellisense identifies real contribution opportunities, generates high-quality pull requests, and orchestrates the entire contribution lifecycle.

 Whether you are a maintainer looking to automate bug fixes or a contributor identifying high-impact issues, Gitintellisense serves as your intelligent pair programmer.